Bachelor of Psychological Sciences (Honours)

 Upon successful completion of the Bachelor of Psychological Sciences (Honours), graduates will be able to:

-• Apply psychological concepts, theories, and methods in a manner that is science-based, safe, and ethical, showing situational and cultural awareness.
+- Apply psychological concepts, theories, and methods in a manner that is science-based and ethical, showing awareness of local, Indigenous, and other cultural contexts and values.

 Course rules